Return to top

 wet and dry ingredients mixed together in a bowl

-granola on a baking sheet
+Vegan protein granola on a baking sheet.

 📖 Variations

-• Change The Protein Powder: Add 1/3 cup of any of your favorite vegan protein powders.
+Protein Powder: Any flavor of vegan protein powder will work.
 I haven’t tried this recipe with whey protein powder but I imagine that would work too.
-You can also add more protein by adding in some flaxseed meal, whole flax seeds, or chia seeds.

 ❓ Recipe FAQs